gorski-piotr/clean-code-days-until/README.md

 The task was to refactor the given code according to the Clean Code Concept.
 I started with changing the name of the variables to make them more descriptive.
 I made them global to be able to use them in the functions I was going to create.

 Next, I started extracting the code in tiny little functions until I was not able to extract anymore.
 I used descriptive names, so it is easy to understand for anyone who is going to read the code.
 I made sure that each of the functions do only one thing.
-For example from the function “showDaysUntil()” I extracted another function “countDaysUntil()” and created a reference to it instead of counting Days inside the “showDayUntil()” function.
+For example from the function “showDaysUntil()” I extracted another function “countDaysUntil()” and created a reference to it instead of counting Days inside the “showDaysUntil()” function.

 I have also created a “showAllDays()” function which contains references to function “showDaysUntil()”.
 We can create as many references as we want (to display days until different dates) and the code still looks clean, we do not repeat the code.